Mitigating Value Hallucination in Dyna Planning via Multistep Predecessor Models: A Design Space of Dyna Algorithms

 \subsection{The Four Dyna Variants}

 The four variants are identical except in parts of the planning loop (Lines 11 - 15 of Algorithm \ref{Algorithm:Prioritised-Dyna}), so we focus our discussion below on the differences in planning.
-When describing each algorithm we summarize related work of that type of algorithm.
+When describing each variant we also discuss the related work that used such an update.
 We summarize the literature in Table \ref{Table:Section4/Algo_Quadrants}.
 Moreover, Figure \ref{Figure:Section4} visually compares the four algorithms.